April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 These are very important questions.

-For many years, particularly in the 1990’s, 5% interest on investment’s of over a million dollars were fairly commonplace.
-However, today things have changed…….
+For many years, particularly in the 1990’s, 5% interest, on investment’s of over one million dollars, were fairly commonplace.
+However, today’s economic landscape, is a bit more rocky for investors.
+To be clear, things have changed…….
 The answer that I personally always felt would solve my retirement needs, was 2 million dollars.
-Again, this sum at 5% interest would seem like enough, when properly invested.
-However, times are changing……
+Again, this sum at 5% interest would seem like enough, when properly invested……..
+Nevertheless, times are changing……

 Not only are times changing, but think about what that means in terms of income disparity.
 That means you literally have to accrue 2 million dollars, just to retire well off in America today.
 Furthermore, even if you save 1 million dollars throughout your career, without making sound investments, you could retire poor.

-This is terrifying for me as a 31 year old male, in terms of income disparity….
-Take a minute to really think about that……..
+This is terrifying to me, as a 31 year old male, in terms of income disparity….
+Take a minute to really think about these numbers……..

 This issue gets far too little attention, both in American classrooms and the mainstream media.
 Furthermore, this issue currently impacts everyone in America today.

-When you put those retirement figures into perspective, it’s easy to become frustrated thinking back to the Occupy Wall Street Movement.
-I personally protested with 50,000 Americans at Occupy Portland, only to feel the US Government, as well as the mainstream media, swept this issue under the rug.
+When you put those retirement figures into perspective, it’s easy to become frustrated, particularly when thinking about the Occupy Wall Street Movement.
+I personally protested, with over 50,000 Americans, at Occupy Portland, only to feel like the US Government, as well as the mainstream media, swept this issue under the rug.

 Furthermore, this type of fiscal irresponsibility is being leveraged onto future generations.
 This is a major problem signaled by the 70 million retirees on Social Security today.
 These massive Social Security statistics indicate that Americans don’t talk nearly enough about retirement savings.
 Nevertheless, this issue in and of itself, in many ways represents a modern day income disparity never before witnessed in American history.